 4. DON’T wear lipstick or gloss

-If you absolutely insist on wearing lipstick, blot your lips well before venerating anything, and do not approach the chalice to receive Holy Communion.
+If you absolutely insist on wearing lipstick, please blot your lips well before venerating anything, and do not approach the chalice to receive Holy Communion.

 5. DON’T chew gum